Many lobes per fertile frond,

 one spore patch per lobe.

 P. wandae is one of the 5 large platyceriums that include P. supebum, P. grande.
 P. wallichii & P. hulttumii.
 P. wandae is considered the largest staghorn.
 It is distinct by its size and it grows about 30 percent larger than a P. superbum.
-The shield fronds are very upright and lobed along the top.
+However there is a giant P. sup[erbum at the Huntington Library in Arcadia.
+The P. wandae shield fronds are very upright and lobed along the top.
 They form a basket.
 The fertile fronds are like those of a P. holttumii, with two lobes, the smaller one is elevated.
 Each lobe has a brown spore patch.
+Since the P. wandae and the P. holttumii are so similar, it begs the question which one is larger?

 * Unconfirmed data.
 The one known P. wandae growing in Southern California is in a greenhouse and has been thriving for 30 or more years.
-I just obtained a P. hulttumii from Louisiana and it is still a young plant.
+I just obtained a P. holttumii from Louisiana and it is still a young plant.
 Next winter will be a test of how it survives in my greenhouse.
+Sorry to say it did not make it and it is in the platycerium grave yard.

 ** Roy Vail reports that the 1997 International Fern Show in Los Angles had